ebudist/easycpanel/README.md

 This script incorporates all the relevant cPanel commands documented in the cPanel Docs.
 The Bash file is unencrypted, freely usable, and redistributable (though credit is required).

 ## Author:
-Script is written by Ahtsham Jutt ( https://www.ahtshamjutt.com )
+Script is written by Ahtsham Jutt ( https://www.ahtshamjutt.com ).
+I am really appreciate his work.
+Any technical inquiries about this script, please contact Ahtsham directly.